 It was used at the 2006 World Cup.
 After 2002 the number of entrants was reduced from 16 to 12, and in 2006 these 12 teams were divided into four pools of three, with teams in Pool A playing those in Pool D, and so on.

 On the other hand, the 2013 World Cup qualifier is a much more interesting example.
-Not only did it produce a single six-team ranking (as WXV will be doing at each of three tournaments), but it also illustrates how the format can go wrong if the pools are unbalanced, and if the format is not properly understood, resulting in Italy missing out on qualification despite beating two of the three teams above them in the final rankings.
+Not only did it produce a single six-team ranking (as WXV will be doing at each of three tournaments), but it also illustrates how the format can go wrong if the pools are unbalanced, or the format is not properly understood, resulting (in this case) in Italy missing out on qualification for the 2014 World Cup despite beating two of the three teams who finished above them in the final rankings.

 For the 2014 World Cup Samoa were the only Oceania team that entered and did not have an automatic spot.
 Rather than give them a bye to the finals to be held in Paris, the IRB decided to add them to the European qualifier planned for Spain in April 2013.